epomatti/aws-s2s-vpn/README.md

 ## Let's Encrypt certificates

-To protect pfSense with TLS, here's some guidelines to do that with Let's Encrypt.
+To protect pfSense with TLS, here're some guidelines to do that with Let's Encrypt.

 ### Installation (WSL)